Becoming a Notary

-- Complete the application for Michigan Notary Public Appointment.
+- Complete the application for Michigan Notary Public Appointment (online for faster turn around).
 At the bottom of the application in the designated spot print or type your name exactly the way you wish to be commissioned.

 - Sign the application (matching the way you wish to be appointed.)
 An original signature is required.

 - File the application and bond in person at the County Clerk’s Office and pay the filing fee of $10, checks made payable to: Eaton County Clerk.
 Please bring your drivers license or State identification, to verify your identity and address.

 Submitting the Application